maserlib/ExPRES/docs/usage/advanced.rst

 - *The radio source properties.* The radio emission mechanism is defined by a set of parameters characterising the radio source beaming pattern.

+The *central body* is the simulation run spatial origin and its radius sets the units of spatial parameters.
+The times are given in a UTC scale in the observer's frame.
+The time origin of the simulation run is provided in the observer's definition.

 .. figure:: /img/expres-outline.jpg
   :width: 300
   :alt: Outline of ExPRES code